kjs29/nback/README.md

-There will be tutorial inside the game for better understanding.
+There will be tutorial inside the game for clearer explanation.

 ---
 ##